newamericafoundation/newamerica-cms/README.md

 source venv/bin/activate
 ```

-- Once inside the repo and your virtual environment, get a sample environment variables file from dev team and create your own environment variables file in your root directory (as in, where the manage.py file lives) named ".env".
-Copy paste contents from sample file here.
+- Once inside the repo and your virtual environment, download na-cms.env and fixture.json from the [Design Drive](https://drive.google.com/drive/folders/1Fq2VaElPT1FuTFNUtXzyXyFX1a-9PlJK) and place them in the root of this project.
 You will need to customize the DATABASE_URL to match the database you will create shortly below.

 - Install requirements:
 ```bash
 pip install -r requirements.txt
 ```

-There are additional dependencies for the PDF Generator, Redis, and Celery that are not python, install those with
+- There are additional dependencies for the PDF Generator, Redis, and Celery that are installable with pip, install those with
 ```bash
 npm run brew
 ```

 - Initialize postgres database if you haven't already
 ```bash
 initdb -D /usr/local/var/postgres
 ```